jakestrouse00/remote-functions/README.md

 <details markdown="1">
 <summary><b>Deploy in production</b></summary>

-To deploy your application for production you just have to slightly modify your server.py file
+To deploy your application for production you just have to slightly modify your server.py file by changing the `host` and `port`

 ```Python
 from remote_functions.tools import remote, start